memgraph/gqlalchemy/docs/reference/gqlalchemy/instance_runner.md

 **Attributes**:

-- `binary_path` _str_ - A string representing the path to a Memgraph binary
+- `binary_path` - A string representing the path to a Memgraph binary file.
-  file.
-- `user` _str_ - A string representing the user that should start the Memgraph process.
+- `user` - A string representing the user that should start the Memgraph process.

 #### start